RedWn/Satellite-Simulator/README.md

 pretty much self explanatory.

 ### main.js
-the main deal, houses all of the physical calculations neede for the simulation.
+the real deal, houses all of the physical calculations needed for the simulation.

 huge thanks to @[IyadAlanssary](https://github.com/IyadAlanssary) for his efforts in making the code clean